-Parents are advised to contact the school office in the first instance when purchasing the school uniform as we do hold a certain amount of stock.
-Alternatively if you would like to order online and have items delivered direct to your home please follow the below link.
+Parents are advised to log in to Schoolmoney in the first instance when purchasing the school uniform as we do hold a certain amount of stock.
+Alternatively, if you would like to order online and have items delivered direct to your home, please follow the below link.

 Parents are asked to observe the dress code outlined below on this page and also in the School Uniform Policy listed below.